Workbooks: An Overview

-Workbooks enable both ad hoc data exploration and complex long-term reporting.
-The collaborative interface and visual approach to data interaction in Sigma makes live data accessible to everyone in your organization, and teams can draw insights from practically unlimited amounts of data.
+Workbooks enable both ad hoc data exploration and complex BI presentations and reporting.
+The collaborative interface and visual approach to data interaction in Sigma makes data accessible to everyone in your organization, and teams can draw insights from large amounts of data.

 Workbooks have three states: explore, draft, and publish.

-When you create a workbook it is considered to be in an exploratory state until you actively save the first version.
-You can keep a workbook as an exploration and never save it.
-For example, you may need conduct ad hoc data exploration and analysis that is only needed in the current moment, and you don't want to clutter folders with one-off documents.
+When you create a workbook, it is in an explore state until you actively save the first version.
+You can keep a workbook in the explore state and never save it.
+For example, you might need to conduct ad hoc data exploration and analysis that is only needed in the current moment, and you don't want to clutter folders with one-off documents.
 Unsaved workbooks are called explorations and are available in the Recents page for 30 days.

-Workbooks use data from multiple sources, including tables in a Cloud Data Warehouse (CDW) and your organization's Sigma datasets.
+Workbooks can use data from multiple sources, including tables in a Cloud Data Warehouse (CDW) and your organization's Sigma datasets.
 Your data is always live, accessible at scale, and cannot be deleted or corrupted.
+For information about data sources see Connect to data sources

 This section introduces you to the basic components of workbooks.
 The screenshots show a workbook in Edit mode.